The 16 Top Microsoft Project Alternatives & Competitors in 2023 (Free & Paid!)

-But does that mean this tool is right for you?
+But does that mean this tool is right for your team members?
 Not necessarily.

 Asana has a simple interface with clear sections for effective visual project management.
 Much like its name, it has a calm UI that helps you feel settled when working.
-This alone makes it a great alternative to Microsoft Project.
+This alone makes it a great Microsoft Project alternative.

 Despite a fast start, their product development has lagged in recent years.
-And it’s not great for all teams across your organization: most software development teams wouldn’t use it.
+And Asana is not great for all teams across your organization: most software development teams wouldn’t use it.

 - Very customizable